sanaaziz-analyst/Airline_analysis_SQL/README.md

 1. Open MySQL Workbench and create a new database called airlines
 2. Import customer.csv, routes.csv, ticket_details.csv and passengers_on_flights.csv from the Datasets folder into their own tables using the Table Data Import Wizard, converting the date columns to DATE type on import, since they are stored as DD-MM-YYYY text in the CSV files
-3. Open arline_project.sql and run it against the database
+3. Open arline_project.md, copy the SQL from the section for each task in turn, or copy all of it in order, and run it against the database
-4. Task 1 deliberately includes two invalid INSERT statements to prove the table's constraints work, so run the script with error handling turned off, for example `mysql -u root airlines --force < arline_project.sql` from the command line, so it continues past those two expected failures and completes all nineteen tasks
+4. Task 1 deliberately includes two invalid INSERT statements to prove the table's constraints work, so if you save the whole file out as a plain .sql script to run from the command line, use `mysql -u root airlines --force < your_saved_file.sql`, so it continues past those two expected failures and completes all nineteen tasks
 5. Compare your own output against the matching file in the Results folder

 ## What Could Be Added With More Time